Hilary Duff: Image and legacy

-Her song "Come Clean" (2003) was used as the theme song to the MTV reality series Laguna Beach, which is in turn credited with helping promote the song in the United States.
+Her song "Come Clean" (2003) was used as the theme song for the MTV reality series Laguna Beach, which, in turn, helped promote the song in the United States.
 Her song "Sweet Sixteen" (2003) was used as the theme for the MTV reality series of the same name.
 Multiple dates on her Most Wanted Tour to promote Hilary Duff (2004) sold out in minutes.
 She had sold over fifteen million albums by 2014.

-Her transition from teenage star into adulthood was praised by some critics, while her transition is often compared to the less successful transitions of her peers.
+Some critics praised her transition from teenage star into adulthood, while her transition is often compared to the less successful transitions of her peers.
 In 2005, Katie Long from the Centre of Parent/Youth Understanding wrote an analysis of Duff and her suitability as an idol for young teens.
 Duff, she wrote, "is not like Britney Spears or Christina Aguilera... yet" but remains "someone that adolescent girls can relate to."
 In 2007, Duff's appearance on the cover of Maxim was accompanied by the declaration that she had gone "from the queen of teen to breakout sex symbol."
-Following this, Duff placed at #23 on the annual Hot 100 Women list compiled by Maxim and peaked at No. 8 on the annual FHM list of the 100 Sexiest Women in 2008.
+Following this, Duff placed at No. 23 on the annual Hot 100 Women list compiled by Maxim and peaked at No. 8 on the annual FHM list of the 100 Sexiest Women in 2008.
 The Associated Press wrote that this sudden provocativeness was representative of "a clear move [on Duff's part] to put her Lizzie McGuire past behind her", and that more provocative imaging of her would help her singles to garner mainstream radio play: "Ultimately, nature, time and genetics may help Duff in a way Disney, despite all its might, cannot."
 However, despite "the fact that she is grown up," Duff "has managed to maintain her sweet persona," wrote Young Hollywood.

 Social media controversies

-Duff garnered media attention in Halloween of 2016 due to the costumes she and then boyfriend Jason Walsh wore to a party.
-Duff and Walsh wore a Pilgrim and Native American costume respectively, drawing criticism online with some social media users accusing them of cultural appropriation.
+Duff garnered media attention on Halloween 2016 for the costumes she and then-boyfriend Jason Walsh wore to a party.
+Duff and Walsh wore a Pilgrim and Native American costume, respectively, drawing online criticism, with some social media users accusing them of cultural appropriation.
 Following the backlash, both Duff and Walsh posted apology messages on their respective social media accounts.

 In May 2018, Duff uploaded a series of Instagram stories to her account, publicly condemning her New York apartment neighbor.
 She claimed he smoked "cigarettes and weed all night long" and that her "apartment reeks".
-Police later confirmed that an altercation had occurred between the neighbor and Duff's then-boyfriend Matthew Koma.
+Police later confirmed that an altercation had occurred between the neighbor and Duff's now-husband Matthew Koma.
 Duff's representative issued a statement saying "Hilary and her young son have been subjected to excessive secondhand smoke, late night noise, garbage in the hallways, and an overall hazardous living environment for months now."
 Duff's allegations of her neighbor's behavior were corroborated by other neighbors, including journalist Shelley Ross.